leojohnson293/leojohnson293/README.md

 ### Hi there 👋

-👔 Junior Data Analyst at Horstman Defense Systems Ltd.
+👔 Data Analyst at Horstman Defense Systems Ltd.

 📚 Graduated from the University of Leicester with an MEng in Aerospace Engineering and took part in the AiCore career program.